The ‘Dukes’ and the West Riding

-The Dukes have been granted the 'Freedom' of several towns and districts.
-This Freedom grants the Regiment the right to parade through the towns or districts with:- Bands Playing, Colours Flying and Bayonets Fixed.
+The Dukes were granted the ‘Freedom’ of several towns and districts.
+This Freedom granted the Regiment the right to parade through the towns or districts with:- Bands Playing, Colours Flying and Bayonets Fixed.

 The first was Halifax Corporation in 1945, though it was not until 1952 that the Regiment exercised its option to march through the town.
-That same year Huddersfield Borough Council followed on, with a Parade that same year in Greenhead Park.
+That same year Huddersfield Borough Council followed by also presenting the freedom of the town, with a Parade in Greenhead Park.

 The full Listing of the Freedoms Granted are:-